MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/add-block-or-remove-users.md

 3. Select an action to take:

    - **Deactivate this user:**

       - If the user is not using Azure AD credentials, this blocks the user from signing in until they verify their email address again.
 Without access to their verified email account, they cannot sign back in to Yammer.
 User profile information, messages, and file uploads remain.
 This can be a useful option for contract employees that have completed their project but can be renewed again later.
 Deactivated users can reactivate their account within 90 days by enabling their email account and signing in to Yammer, where they will receive an email with links to reactivate.
 After 90 days, the account is permanently deleted.

-          - If the user is using Azure AD credentials, first use this action to deactivate the user and then also follow the instructions in [Block users]https://docs.microsoft.com/yammer/manage-yammer-users/add-block-or-remove-users#block-users.
+      - If the user is using Azure AD credentials, first use this action to deactivate the user and then also follow the instructions in [Block users](#block-users).

       - **Permanently remove this user and keep messages:** This lets you remove the user and retain the messages and content they posted.